d215steinberg/GildedRose-Java/README.md

 ```diff
 + GREEN
 ```
-We have missed some edge cases, so we write a new test, **conjuredQualityDecreasesBy4OnceSellDateHasPassed**, and we make that pass as well.
+We have missed some edge cases, so we write a new test,
 ```java
 @Test
 public void conjuredQualityDecreasesBy4OnceSellDateHasPassed() {